-We have adapted our eligibility assessment protocol which incorporates the requirements of the GLP, SLP and the SLLP, to create a Lloyds-specific Sustainable Finance Eligibility Assessment Protocol (henceforth referred to as "Protocol").
+We have adapted our eligibility assessment protocol which incorporates the requirements of the GLPs, SLPs and the SLLPs, to create a Lloyds-specificSustainable Finance Eligibility Assessment Protocol (henceforth referred to as 'Protocol').
 Our Protocol includes a set of suitable criteria that can be used to underpin DNV's opinion.

 As per our Protocol, the criteria against which the Framework has been reviewed are grouped under the following Principles split by type of financing:

-Lloyds Banking Group | Environmental Sustainability Report 2022 (online).
-Ibid.
+- Lloyds Banking Group | Sustainability Report 2024 (online). - 2 Lloyds Banking Group | Sustainability Bond Framework (online).